 DU has payment plans available!

-If you are interested in signing up for a tuition payment plan, the estimated bill you will receive in July will help you determine which plan and monthly payment amount is right for you.
+What if you still owe money after all of your financial aid has disbursed?
+Consider a tuition payment plan.
+The DU Bursar offers flexible payment plan options that will spread the cost of tuition over two payments each quarter.
+If you are interested in signing up for a tuition payment plan, the estimated bill you will receive in July will help you determine which plan and payment amount is right for you.
 Remember that utilizing a payment plan can reduce the amount of loan money you have to borrow!

 Want to review past Financial Aid 101 emails?
 Check out the archives!